 You will need an Android 4.3 phone with Btle support.
-I am testing with a Nexus 4 but I belive there are some other phones getting upgrades and a number of custom roms out with support for things like the Samsung S4 and Sony Xperia Z. I do not support or plan to support any of the propriority API's
+I do not support or plan to support any of the propriority older API's

 Issues and tips.

-When working things seam to be OK with the 22.214.171.124 release but it seams to be possible to get things into a state where an app just can not get things to start properly.
-I have been testing using the BTLE sample code from the Android SDK and my own code.
+When working things seam to be OK with the 126.96.36.199 release but it is still possible to get things into a state where an app just can not get things to start properly.

 If things just don't look to connect.
 Try disabeling bluetooth and switching it back on.
 This definatly helps most of the time.
-I find switching WiFi off helps a good bit.
+I find switching WiFi off helps a good bit as well.
 If still no good then try powering the phone off and back on again.
-I have uploaded a version of the sample code app up here for download so you can test with that if you want.
-It is considerably simpler as it only tries to interface to a single sensor and only reads a single value back.
-I have added some code so it should read back the main value from all the sensors I am interested in.
-You need to expand the service and then press the main characteristic to get it to read it.

 If you have issues then it would be usefull if you send me a description of the problem along with the IpSensorMan logfile.
 The loging for now is all in the main logfile and the logging level on the current beta is turned up high by default.
 The logfiles can be found at /sdcard/Android/data/com.iforpowell.android.ipantman/files/temp/IpSensorMan_log.txt Logs for the previous two days are also avalible in seperate files.
 Send reports to firstname.lastname@example.org.
 Please also feel free to send me general success reports and questions.
 You can also post to the beta testers group if you want at email@example.com